 a.
 Behold, we heard of it: Most all commentators understand it here to mean the ark of the covenant and the tabernacle associated with it.
 This would be the remembrance of the season before David brought the ark (and, presumably the tabernacle) into Jerusalem.
 The ark was lost, and under David’s direction it was found.

 c.
-Arise, O LORD, to Your resting place: The pilgrims on their journey remembered the words of their forefathers in the wilderness, who called out when the ark traveled, Rise up, O LORD!
+Arise, O LORD, to Your resting place: The pilgrims on their journey remembered the words of Moses in the wilderness, who called out when the ark traveled, Rise up, O LORD!
 Let Your enemies be scattered, and let those who hate You flee before You (Numbers 10:35).

 i.
 Though the ark of God’s strength had found its resting place, this was still an appropriate saying for a pilgrim people.

 d.
 Let Your priests be clothed with righteousness: When they sang of the goodness and glory of God’s temple, they also remembered the position of His priests.
 It was fitting for them to be known for righteousness in life, and this would make God’s saints shout for joy.

 i.
 “The pure vestments of the priests were symbols of stainless character, befitting the ministers of a holy God.
 The psalmist prays that the symbol may truly represent the inner reality.”
 (Maclaren)